 In appointing adjunct faculty members, the Department Personnel and Budget Committee will ordinarily consider previously employed faculty members in the order of their length of service at St. John’s University and subject to a yearly review of their performance and a continuing need for their specialty.
 Should a full-time vacancy occur in a department, the Personnel and Budget Committee will consider the application of a continuing adjunct faculty member for full-time employment.

+Late Cancellation Fee.
+If the course assignment for an adjunct faculty member is canceled (i) within one week of the beginning of the assigned semester, and (ii) a replacement course is not assigned, the University will pay the adjunct faculty member $500.00 for each course that was assigned and canceled.

 Teaching Load for Adjunct Faculty Members

-No adjunct faculty member shall teach more than in any semester nor more than at the University in a calendar year.
+No adjunct faculty member shall teach more than nine (9) credits in any semester nor more than fifteen (15) credits at the University in a calendar year.

 Application of Agreement to Adjunct Faculty Members